By Cory Morningstar with Forrest Palmer

 “What’s infuriating about manipulations by Non Profit Industrial Complex is that they harvest good will of the people, especially young people.
 They target those who were not given skills and knowledge to truly think for themselves by institutions which are designed to serve the ruling class.
 Capitalism operates systematically and structurally like a cage to raise domesticated animals.
 Those organizations and their projects which operate under false slogans of humanity in order to prop up the hierarchy of money and violence are fast becoming some of the most crucial elements of the invisible cage of corporatism, colonialism and militarism.”

 The Manufacturing of Greta Thunberg – for Consent has been written in five acts.

-ACT II – In this act we illustrate how today’s youth are the sacrificial lambs for the ruling elite.
-Also in this act we introduce the board members and advisors to “We Don’t Have Time.”
-We explore the leadership in the nascent We Don’t Have Time and the partnerships between the well established corporate environmental entities: Al Gore’s Climate Reality Project, 350.org, Avaaz, Global Utmaning (Global Challenge), the World Bank, and the World Economic Forum (WEF).
+In ACT II (published January 21, 2019 on Wrong Kind of Green) we illustrated how today’s youth are the sacrificial lambs for the ruling elite.
+Also in this act we introduced the board members and advisors to “We Don’t Have Time.”
+We explored the leadership in the nascent We Don’t Have Time and the partnerships between the well established corporate environmental entities: Al Gore’s Climate Reality Project, 350.org, Avaaz, Global Utmaning (Global Challenge), the World Bank, and the World Economic Forum (WEF).

 ACT IV – In this act, we examine the current campaign, now unfolding, in “leading the public into emergency mode”.
 More importantly, we summarize, who and what this mode is to serve.